tyaraju/studies-react/README.md

-Just some studies with React
+Just some studies about React